thakuraditya15012007-jpg/Civic-Solvers/README.md

 ### Agent 3: Memory Agent

 Detects recurring infrastructure failures at the same location using the Haversine formula in pure Python to cluster GPS coordinates within 100 metres.
 If 2 or more prior complaints exist at the same cluster, it marks the complaint as recurring and adds +15 to the risk score.
-This enables contractor auditing â€” identifying that a specific contractor's roads keep failing.
+This enables contractor auditing  identifying that a specific contractor's roads keep failing.

 ### Agent 4: Planning Agent